aramder/aramder.github.io/animation/_posts/2018-7-29-animation-bank-module.md

 ![A flat piece of gasket material placed in a laser cutter](/images/bank module/unpainted panel.jpg)

-The plates for the connectors where cut on a waterjet, courtesy of Ben Baral and the Harvey Mudd machine shop.
+The plates for the connectors where cut on a waterjet, courtesy of Ben Baral and Paul Stovall of the Harvey Mudd machine shop.

 ![A flat piece of gasket material placed in a laser cutter](/images/bank module/gasket cutting.jpg)